 David also studied Landscape Architecture with a minor in Marketing at Arizona State University.
 Earlier in his career, he served as a manager for companies such as ALL IN Media House, Kindred Cannabis, and Giving Tree Dispensary.

 Meanwhile, Ellenson worked as a welder and machinist for Rolling Thunder LLC.
-After seven years at that company, he became the regional director for Desert EDM.
+After seven years with the company, he became regional director for Desert EDM.

 Building a Boho Camper